-Saddle up for the full Roots N’ Boots Pro Rodeo experience, four days of ranching action for the whole family to enjoy.
-The event celebrates the best of the local agricultural community, complete with funfair, carnival and food stalls, not forgetting the stars of the show, the livestock.
-Sign up to compete in events, such as bull riding, steer wrestling and barrel racing, to bring out your inner cowboy.
-Younger visitors can meet a range of animals, enjoy gentle pony rides around the site and cheer on the bareback riders.
+Saddle up for the full Roots N’ Boots Queen Creek PRCA experience, four days of rodeo action for the whole family to enjoy.
+The event celebrates the best of the local agricultural community, complete with funfair, carnival and vendors, not forgetting the stars of the show, the livestock.
+Sign up to compete in events, such as Ranch Dressing and Teen Xtreme to bring out your inner cowboy.
+Younger visitors can meet a range of animals, enjoy gentle pony rides and cheer on all the rodeo contestants.

 The Great American Barbeque & Beer Festival is back and bigger than ever.
 If you’re a barbeque nut with a passion for country music, you’re in the right place.
 An array of BBQ pitmasters will be cooking up the tastiest brisket, pulled pork, chicken and ribs, ready to be washed down with SanTan craft beer.
 Have a go at mechanical bull riding, browse the farmers’ market and play jumbo lawn games.

 Tumbleweed Park, Chandler / 26 March 2022

 Cyclomesa Bicycle Festival

 A joyful day out for anyone who’s crazy about their bike.
 The CycloMesa Bicycle Festival will be hosting displays and activities for all ages to enjoy.
 There’s a Kids’ Zone for younger patrons to explore, complete with circus performers and carnival games, plus an educational bicycle rodeo teaching children how to stay safe on two wheels.
 Witness the heart-in-mouth BMX show, watch a brutal Roller Derby match or cheer on the riders on their 72-mile cycle route through Mesa.